Andrej123456789/PekOS/README.md

 # About PekOS
 PekOS is a 32 bit (maybe 64 bit in future?)
 OS made in C & Assembly.
-I develop PekOS in my free time.

 ## PekOS Logo (as of Sept.
 2022)